-As of December 31, 2023, the Company had approximately 3,956 employees, with approximately 43% based in the U.S. and 57% outside of the U.S. The consolidated Federal Employer Information Report EEO-1 ("EEO-1 Report") attached in the appendix provides a summary of our U.S. employees as of December 31, 2023.
+Our workforce demographics display the diversity of our employees and our commitment to inclusive hiring and promotion practices.
+As of December 31, 2024, the Company had approximately 4,014 employees, with approximately 44% based in the U.S. and 56% outside of the U.S. The consolidated Federal Employer Information Report EEO-1 ("EEO-1 Report") attached in the appendix provides a summary of our U.S. employees as of December 31, 2024.

 We are proud of the unique backgrounds and perspectives of the Company's leaders, including with respect to sex, race, ethnicity, and other factors.
-Of the Company's 15 officers, four are women; two are African-American, including one African-American woman; one is Asian/ mixed race; and three are veterans of the U.S. Navy.
+Of the Company's 14 officers, four are women; two are African-American, including one African-American woman; one is Asian/mixed race; and three are veterans of the U.S. Navy.

-Our anti-discrimination principles and commitment to leveraging diverse experiences also extend to our nominating practices for our Board of Directors.
-Of our nine directors as of December 31, 2023, three are women, one of whom is African American; one is South Asian; two are immigrants to the United States; and one is a veteran.
+Our non-discrimination principles and commitment to leveraging diverse experiences also extend to our nominating practices for our Board of Directors.
+Of our ten directors as of December 31, 2024, three are women, one of whom is African American; one is South Asian; two are immigrants to the United States; and one is a veteran.

-Additional metrics on workforce demographics can be found in Appendix 5.
+Additional metrics on workforce demographic can be found in Appendix 5.

-®The EEO-1 Report provides a demographic breakdown of an employer's U.S. workforce by race and sex in certain prescribed job categories.
-The 2023 EEO-1 Report is not certified and has not been finalized or filed with the U.S. Equal Employment Opportunity Commission as of the publishing of this report.
-Sensient will complete and file a final 2023 EEO-1 report when the EEOC collects the information in 2024.
+The EEO-I Report provides a demographic breakdown of an employer's U.S. workforce by race and sex in certain prescribed job categories.
+The 2024 EEO-I Report is not certified and has not been finalized or filed with the U.S. Equal Employment Opportunity Commission as of the publishing of this report.
+Sensient will complete and file a final 2024 EEO-I report when the EEOC begins collecting the information, anticipated in December 2025..